tocalabs/toca-docs/src/resources/cms/cms.md

 CMS' can be found primarily via the resources tab of your Toca platform but can also be accessed via your app once they have been linked.

 **Files** - Within your CMS you will find a dedicated file storage area.
 This is where you will select files from when you add content to your CMS later.
 Once uploaded, files can be previewed by clicking on them.
+These files can also be used by App Components and App Actions which handle files when you link a CMS with your App.

 **Type**: A type is an overarching category of data within a CMS.
 Each CMS can have many types.
 For example, a restaurant may have a type 'lunch menu' and a type 'dinner menu'.